NotAPi/NotAPi_WRO/README.md

 ## 3. Obstacle Management & Navigation Logic

+### Navigation Logic

 The car autonomously navigates by:

-1. **Advancing** until the front wall is ~140cm away.
-2. **Measuring distances** to walls (sides) using the ToF sensors.
-3. **Checking side distances** to determine the optimal turning direction (away from closer obstacles).
-4. **Executing turns** until the outer sensor detects an increase of the distance, as it indicates the car has rotated +90º.
-5. **Repeat** until the battery runs out, the sensors fail or we manually stop the car, as it currently doesn't have a way to check when it has made all 12 turns.
+- Moving forward until the front LIDAR detects an obstacle closer than 140 cm.
+- Upon detecting an obstacle, it compares the distances from the left and right LIDARs
+- It turns towards the side with the greater distance.
+- After turning, it aligns itself parallel to the outer wall using the side LIDARs (not yet implemented).
+- This process is repeated until the car has completed 12 turns, at which point it stops.

+### Flow Chart

-This can be summarized in the following logic diagram:
+This can be summarized in the following flow chart:

 ```mermaid
 flowchart TD